AdrianClv/solidity-docs-es/control-structures.rst

     }

-.. index:: ! new, contract;creation
+.. index:: ! new, contracts;creation

 .. _creating-contracts: